Cheesy and delicious, these craveable vegetarian Tomato Basil Nachos are ready in under 30 minutes with minimal prep work.

 To make these craveable nachos, you saute an onion and add in some garlic & chopped tomatoes.
 Then cover tortilla chips with this veggie mixture, sprinkle with cheese, and broil until your cheese is bubbly & melted.
 Top with a little basil and some greek yogurt for extra flavor and protein.
 Then dig in!

 For my sake, I hope that the diatomaceous earth (whatever the heck that is) gets here soon and gets rid of my bugs because I need these nachos in the very near future.
-For your sake, I hope you have some basil and the other 7 ingredients (that’s it woohoo!) because these are tasty!
+For your sake, I hope you have some basil and the other 7 ingredients (that’s it woohoo!) because these are tasty and EASY!

 Tomato Basil Nachos